Musicians Performing Throughout the Weekend Include :

 Trombonist Art Swanson was a member of the U.S. Navy Band in Washington, DC for 26 years, and a trombonist and soloist with numerous Navy bands.
 He also served as National Tour Director for its five performing units.
 As a freelance musician, Art also played with musicians from the National Symphony, the Baltimore Symphony, and the Fairfax Symphony.
 Since retiring to Kingman, Arizona, he has taught music on the Hualapai Reservation in Peach Springs, and also for the Mohave Community College.
 He currently conducts the Lake Havasu Regional Orchestra and the Mohave Community Orchestra.

-Also featuring Calvin Audis, trombone; Khris Dodge and Reggie Thomas, piano; Derek Young, Dave Cooledge, Peter Welker, Stefan Loncar, trumpets; Rick Schmidt, guitar
+Also featuring Calvin Audis, trombone; Khris Dodge, piano; Derek Young, Dave Cooledge, Peter Welker, Stefan Loncar, trumpets; Rick Schmidt, guitar

 Former Count Basie Vocalist Dennis Rowland returns this year to the Prescott Jazz Summit.
 Dennis has sung at the Jazz Summit numerous times.
 Other musicians scheduled to appear include Dave Russell (Prescott) - saxes; Art Swanson – US Navy Band in Washington D.C. - trombone, and Calvin Audis, trombone.